New coronavirus boosts Alaska cruise options, even as demand wavers

 Alaska cruise season, which injects an estimated $900 million into the Seattle economy, doesn’t start until next month.
-But fallout from the global spread of the novel coronavirus COVID-19 is rippling through the cruising sector here.
+But fallout from the global spread of the novel coronavirus COVID-19 is rippling through the cruising sector here, even as California health officials reported Wednesday a patient had died from coronavirus, likely after being exposed during a cruise.

 Some cruise lines, swamped by cancellations on their Asia itineraries at what is typically peak sales season, have redeployed vessels from Asia to ply waters off Alaska, British Columbia and the West Coast — including some new sailings from Seattle.
 Celebrity and Windstar have both added Alaska itineraries from here, according to online industry magazine CruiseCritic.com.